dimi-fn/breakTheHabit/README.md

 # Project Description

-This project is about building a habit tracker.
+This project is about building a habit tracker where users can post their habits and track their progress in achieving their habit goals.

 --------